 Wrongful Death Cases in New Jersey

-The death of a loved one can be a painful experience.
-Not only are you and your family experiencing the emotional pain of losing someone, but the financial issues that accompany a death can be an extreme hardship on a family as well.
+The death of a loved one can be a devastating experience.
+Not only are you and your family experiencing an emotional turmoil of intense anger and overwhelming grief, but the financial issues that accompany a death can be an extreme hardship on a family as well.
 On top of that, you will be dealing with the stress of planning a funeral and taking care of personal effects and business affairs in the days and weeks after they pass.

 Wrongful death is described as the death of a person that was caused by an act that should not have occurred (such as neglect) or an act that the person would have been compensated for had they not passed away.

 According to N.J.S.A.
 2A:31-4, a wrongful death claim can be made by the surviving dependents of the deceased person.
 The value of the claim is determined on financial impact — not emotional loss — including loss of financial support, medical bills, funeral expenses and/or the amount one would have been awarded via a personal injury claim had he/she survived.

 Common wrongful death cases include: